MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/manage/manage-sofs.md

 ## Create storage pools

 1. Click **Fabric** > **Storage** > **File Servers**.
 Right-click the SOFS server (not the nodes) and click **Manage Pools**.
-2. In **Manage Pools of File Server** click **New** to create a new pool or modify an existing one.
+2. In **Manage Pools of File Server**, click **New** to create a new pool or modify an existing one.
-3. In **General **specify a name and select a storage classification.
+3. In **General**, specify a name and select a storage classification.
-4. In **Physical Disks** select the disks you want to include in the pool.
+4. In **Physical Disks**, select the disks you want to include in the pool.
 Disks will be displayed in accordance with the SOFS settings.
 For eample a file server with shared storge might show SAS storage disks, or a file server using Storage Spaces Direct would show local disks attached to each node.
-5. In Default Settings leave the default unless you need to change for a specific reason.
+5. In **Default Settings**, leave the default unless you need to change for a specific reason.

 	- Fault domain: When you select a fault domain you specify how many copies of your data will be distributed across a cluster.
 Note that fault domain isn't displayed for clusters configured with Storage Spaces Direct.
 These clusters  have a fault domain of **Node** to indicate that copies of data are stored on multiple nodes in the cluster and data is available even if a specific node isn't.
 	- Interleave: Interleave (along with the number of columns) specify the way is which data is written to physical disks.